 If you have ever handled an excel sheet, you know how much of a headache it can be.
 Well gone are those days now.

 In its animated video, Airtable positions itself as the ideal all-in-one tool for marketing teams.
-This video does a great job of enhancing product messaging – which in turn will result in increased conversion.
+This video does a great job of enhancing product messaging, which will result in increased conversion.

 13. Data Migrator

 Data Migrator (DM) is IBM’s DataStage solution for organizations of all sizes.
 They use this animated video to highlight their user interface and answer the most burning questions users might have.
 This explainer video does a great job of explaining how DM works and how users can enjoy it.
 You can learn more about this project here.

 Creating an application can be difficult.
 But using it shouldn’t be.
 Suubee’s explainer video explains what users can do with the software and how they can do it.
 It also showcases different features to give non-techy users a handle on the software before committing to using it.

 The new Amazon Go shopping service is a new feature that customers may not be familiar with yet.
 In their explainer video, Amazon breaks the ins and outs of this feature, helping users get hooked on the new service.

 The video also used a real-life example of an in-store playtime to make the message more impactful.
 This way, viewers can picture themselves in the situation and easily engage with the app.

 3 Most Common Asked Questions About Explainer Videos

 You would love to know a few things before designing an explainer video.